iynehz/perl5-Graphics-Grid/README.md

 to the viewport on which the rectangle is drawn.
 Beause of this design, it's easy to adapt a plot to various types and sizes of graphics devices.
 - Similar to many stuffs in the R world, parameters to the R "grid" library are vectorized.
-This means a single rectangular "grob" objct can actually contain information for multiple rectangles.
+This means a single rectangular "grob" object can actually contain information for multiple rectangles.
 - It has a grid-based layout system.
 That's probably why the library got the name "grid".

-The target of this Perl Graphics::Grid library, as of today, is to have most of the R "grid"'s key features mentioned above except for the grid-layout system.
+The target of this Perl Graphics::Grid library, as of today, is to have most of the R "grid"'s fundamental features mentioned above except for the grid-layout system.

-And, [Graphics::Grid::Function](https://metacpan.org/pod/Graphics::Grid::Function) is a function interface of this library.
-In this sense it's more like the interface of the R "grid" library.
+This Graphics::Grid module is the object interface of this libray.
+There is also a function interface [Graphics::Grid::Functions](https://metacpan.org/pod/Graphics::Grid::Functions), which is more like the interface of the R "grid" library.

+# ATTRIBUTES

+## driver

+Set the device driver.
+The value needs to be a consumer of the [Graphics::Grid::Driver](https://metacpan.org/pod/Graphics::Grid::Driver) role.
+Default is a [Graphics::Grid::Driver::Cairo](https://metacpan.org/pod/Graphics::Grid::Driver::Cairo) object.

 # METHODS